w81015/code_practice/README.md

 # Practice Programs As a Beginner

-This collection consists of eight simple Python programs designed for beginners to practice basic programming concepts, ranging from text file manipulation, data analysis, to conditional judgments and loops.
+This folder contains eight simple Python programs designed for beginners' practice.
+The programs cover basic syntax such as conditional statements, loops, text file handling, and data analysis.
+It was created in 2021.

 ## Programs Overview